 Diversity Development Fund has one funding round per year.

-Diversity Development Fund gives directors of color up to $35,000 in research and development funding so you can develop your documentary for public media.
+Diversity Development Fund gives directors of color up to $35,000 in research and development funding to develop a documentary for public media.
 The documentary can be on any subject, viewpoint, or style as long as it is in development or pre-production.
-For films further along productions, see Open Call.
+For films further along in production, see Open Call.